decentraland/old-documentation/_posts/development-guide/2018-02-2-component-groups.md

 const myGroup = engine.getComponentGroup(Transform, Physics, NextPosition)
 ```

-> Tip: If your scene includes several entities that have the same components, but you only want some of those in your component group, create a custom component to act as a [flag]({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}#components-as-flags).
+> Tip: If your scene includes entities that have all the required components but that don't need to be in your component group, create a custom component to act as a [flag]({{ site.baseurl }}{% post_url /development-guide/2018-02-1-entities-components %}#components-as-flags).
 This component doesn't need to have any properties in it.
 Add this component to the entities that you want the component group to handle.

 ## Use component groups in a system